deadlydog/deadlydog.github.io/_posts/2013-09-09-powershell-needs-a-centralized-package-management-solution.md

   - Package
   - PowerShell
 ---

-**TL;DR** – PowerShell needs centralized package management.
+__TL;DR__ - PowerShell needs centralized package management.
 Please [go up-vote this request to have it added to PowerShell](https://connect.microsoft.com/PowerShell/feedback/details/800050/centralized-package-management-for-powershell).

-* * *
+---

 I love PowerShell, and I love writing reusable PowerShell modules.
 They work great when I am writing scripts for myself.
 The problem comes in when I write a script that depends on some modules, and I then want to share that script with others.
 I basically have 2 options: